ggalloni/LB_handson/README.md

 - `setting_up_the_analysis.ipynb`: this notebook will generate the simulations and compute the angular power spectra.
+- `setting_up_the_analysis_with_systematic.ipynb`: this notebook will generate the simulations and compute the angular power spectra in presence of a systematic signal.
 - `compute_the_chi2s.ipynb`: this notebook will compute the $\chi^2$ for the different likelihood approximations.
 - `comparing_approximations.ipynb`: this notebook will plot the results for all the